 However, I don’t feel that there is a one-stop solution which can be used across all generations.
 Just because new technology is available doesn’t mean that it is being embraced by all.

 You only need to look at today’s young professionals who are so au fait with new technology and constantly logged into the latest smart device, to realise that methods of attraction need to vary depending on the target audience.

 Whilst a personally addressed hand-written letter may, to some, show a sign of professionalism and a personal touch may, to others, seem an archaic practice of a firm not embracing technology and act as a warning sign of how a firm operates.Similarly, whilst some may appreciate the personal touch of a face-to-face meeting, others may feel Skype is a better use of their time and remove any logistical problems, in terms of travel or geographical location.

 The motivator for different generations is also something which needs to be considered.
-Whilst professionals earlier in their career would welcome the opportunity of further development and a long term career path.
+Whilst professionals earlier in their career would welcome the opportunity for further development and a long-term career path.
 A more experienced individual may have different professional goals or personal needs to consider to be an attractive workplace.